Rhode Island officials blast town seeking to avoid pension dues

-PROVIDENCE, Rhode Island, May 30 (Reuters) - Top Rhode Island finance officials on Thursday blasted representatives of the town of Coventry who have sought to avoid making up a $24 million shortfall in one of their pension plans.
+PROVIDENCE, Rhode Island (Reuters) - Top Rhode Island finance officials on Thursday blasted representatives of the town of Coventry who have sought to avoid making up a $24 million shortfall in one of their pension plans.

 The town’s position not to offer a way to make up the almost 70 percent shortfall in a plan for non-teacher school employees is “unconscionable,” said Richard Licht, director of the Rhode Island Department of Administration, at a meeting of the state’s Pension Plans Study Commission.